This guide will help you get started debugging your Node.js apps and scripts.

 public IP address or 0.0.0.0, etc., if you intend to allow external connections

 to the debugger.
-Doing so may expose you a potentially significant security
+Doing so may expose you to a potentially significant security

 threat.
 We suggest you ensure appropriate firewalls and access controls in place